 Prescription Ski Goggle Reviews and FAQ

-The right ski goggles are an essential part any successful ski excursion.
+The right prescription ski goggles are an essential part any successful ski trip.
 Goggles that fog up or have poor optics are an annoying safety hazard, and it is impossible to evaluate these qualities without lots of testing.
 So every year the ADS Sports Eyewear staff tests dozens of the most popular ski goggles.
 This is not just a way to write off our ski trips, we really do some serious testing.

 Ski Goggles that have the most potential are tested in a variety of lighting and weather conditions.
 Goggles that have the least potential are sent back to the manufacturer and taken off of our web site.
 This year we tested more than just goggles.
 We added several helmets and some sunglasses that are uniquely designed for snow sports.
 Reviews and insights from the goggles that made the biggest impression are listed below.

 Jump to the FAQ at the bottom of this page (Frequently Asked Questions)

 Any recommendations we make are based on our experience, not the manufacturer's promotional material.
 Most of us wear prescription goggles, so that's what we will focus on here.
 We have tried all of the best ski goggles from Smith, Oakley, Bolle and Native.
 These are the reviews and opinions that we came back with.

 Best Smith Ski Goggles for Prescriptions